-In 2019-2020 additional liaison with junior schools based on the needs of the individual took place.
+In 2019-2021 additional liaison with junior schools based on the needs of the individual took place.
 This year due to COVID we were unable to include additional transition visits for the children.
-The SENDCO, class teachers from Year 2 and Headteacher liaised with the children's junior school during the spring and summer term.
+The SENDCO and class teachers from Year 2 liaised with the children's junior school during the spring and summer term.
 We were unable to do our usual support SEND children with their transition between year groups to ensure that the child felt comfortable and confident in their new class however conversations with all Year 3 staff were conducted to ensure needs would be met.
-Professionals, e.g. the physical disabilities team, also supported the transition process as well as parents of those children communicating early with the Junior school to ensure as much information was given for a smooth transition.
+Professionals, e.g. the specialist teaching service and the diabetes nursing team, also supported the transition process as well as parents of those children communicating early with the Junior school to ensure as much information was given for a smooth transition.